google/WebFundamentals/src/content/en/tools/lighthouse/index.md

 To export a report as a Gist from the CLI version of Lighthouse, just manually create a Gist and copy-paste the report's JSON output into the Gist.
+The Gist filename containing the JSON output must end in `.lighthouse.report.json`.
 See [Share reports as JSON](#json) for an example of how to generate JSON output from the command line tool.

 To view a report that's been saved as a Gist: